 There are several viewing points to take the perfect photo!
 The La Jolla Cove area is beautiful and peaceful to enjoy a quiet afternoon or a lunchtime break.

 More gorgeous scenic captions here.

 Did you know that La Jolla Cove is one of the most photographed beaches in Southern California?

-If you look close, the small rock island is covered with seals and birds lounging as they soak up the sun and relax.
+If you look close, the small rock island is covered with seals and birds lounging as they lounge and soak up the sun.

 Sealife is an abundance here at La Jolla Cove and La Jolla Shores area.

-If you are visiting the San Diego area, you might considering adding La Jolla Cove to your itinerary, it will certainly not disappoint.
-This was my office for the day.
+If you are visiting the San Diego area, you might consider adding La Jolla Cove to your itinerary, it will certainly not disappoint.